 At Aingel, we are hiring around 42 data researchers based in Cairo.
 We tried Amazon Mechanical Turk for aggregating data.
 But we discovered a need for more nuanced data.
 Most of my remote team works on aggregating startup founders’ data.
 We use this data in our work at Silicon Valley with top international and US investors.

 The VC world is investing in potential future disruptive startups.
 Our talent is setting the gears in motion and getting the job done.
 We hope data-driven investing will encourage VCs from the region to make it in Silicon Valley.

-Amr is Co-founder and CEO of Aingel Corp., a spin-off from his research on predicting startup success at New York University.
+Amr is the Co-founder and CEO of Aingel Corp., a spin-off from his research on predicting startup success at New York University.
 Aingel works with top Silicon Valley and international VCs to scale their deal flow sourcing and selection process.
 Its algorithms also help promising startups fundraise faster by identifying best-matching VCs.
 Aingel’s investors include Silicon Valley Bank, 500 Startups, Endure Capital, BECO Capital and OTG Ventures.
 Amr has over 18 years of experience in building and scaling companies.
-He founded TA Telecom at 22 and bootstrapped it with $50,000 to millions of dollars in revenue.
+He founded TA Telecom at 22 and bootstrapped it with $50,000 to millions in revenue.
 He earned several international awards, including Deloitte’s Technology Fast 500 EMEA.
 The Financial Times also dubbed his first startup a “local hero.”
 Amr is a board member of Endeavor and TechWadi, two non-profits promoting entrepreneurship.
 He earned his MSc in Business Analytics from NYU.
 He graduated from Dalhousie University with a BSc in Electrical Engineering.